pcm-ca/pcm-ca.github.io/pages/vegas/simulation-and-data-analysis/index.md

 #### Sample, anisotropy and initial state files

 The sample and anisotropy files contain the structural and magnetic characteristics of the system that will be simulated.
+The user can input different anisotropy files, each one adding an anisotropy term to the Hamiltonian.
 The initial state file contains a system magnetization state that will be used to start the simulation.
 However, this file is optional, and if no file is given, the system would start in a random magnetization state.
 The name of these files must match the filenames in the path of the "sample", "anisotropy" and "initialstate" attributes in the configuration file.
 The format and construction of these files is explained in the [System building](/vegas/system-building/) section.

 ### Starting the simulation